GBen1/CountMADescrow/README.md

 >If you let `bash MADcountV3.sh` running until the end of the script you will be able to see the fake index of your last search in entering `bash displaylaststats.sh`.
 ***

+**The Release Index: Among the madescrows created how much have been released ?**

+>At the end of the script you will be able to see the release index of your last search in entering `bash displaylaststats.sh`.

+***

-**Browse all the stats from august 2019 to the end of May 2020 without the need to run the script**
+**Browse all the stats from August 2019 to the end of May 2020 without the need to run the script**

 > [STATS: BLOCK 506469 -> BLOCK 703701](https://github.com/GBen1/CountMADescrow/tree/master/BENSTATS)